 Koin’s benefits:

-- Simple
+• Simple

-- Almost no build time overhead
+• Almost no build time overhead

-- Good documentation
+• Good documentation

-- Good support
+• Good support

 Koin’s drawbacks:

-- Risk of user-facing performance issues if runtime reflection is used (optional)
+• Risk of user-facing performance issues if runtime reflection is used (optional)

-- Can’t be used in Java projects
+• Can’t be used in Java-only projects

 Pure Dependency Injection

-The main drawback of pure DI is that you need to implement it by hand, from scratch.
-Since there is no framework to provide you with a “template”, if you don’t know what’s your end goal exactly, you’re dead in the waters.
-The best case, you won’t know where to start.
-The worst case, you’ll create some barely working monster, riddled with bugs, which will haunt all project’s developers for years to come.
-Another drawback is that, well, it’s manual DI, so you’ll need to write all the “plumbing” code yourself.
+The main drawback of Pure DI is that you need to implement it by hand, from scratch.
+Since there is no framework with a “template”, if you don’t know what’s your end goal, you’re dead in the waters.
+In the best case, you won’t know where to start.
+In the worst case, you’ll create some barely working monster, riddled with bugs, which will haunt all project’s developers for years to come.

-Pure DI’s benefits:
+Pure Dependency Injection’s benefits:

-- No performance concerns
+• No performance concerns

-- Simple to understand and modify
+• Simple to understand and modify

-Pure DI’s drawbacks:
+Pure Dependency Injection’s drawbacks:

-- Initial implementation requires special knowledge and skills
+• The initial implementation requires special knowledge and skills

-- Not “sexy” enough for many developers
+• Not “sexy” enough for many developers

 My Choice

 In most cases, I use Dagger.
 Plain Dagger, without Hilt.
 As I said, Hilt adds some decent conventions, but I just don’t need them.
 I’ve been working with Dagger for years, in tens of different projects, so I can set it up in a greenfield project in less than 30 minutes.
 In addition, I don’t use Jetpack ViewModels (and, luckily, most of my clients don’t use them either), so Hilt’s “magical” handling of ViewModels is of no interest to me.
-Therefore, Hilt’s “benefits” don’t justify the risk of additional build time overhead for me.
+Therefore, Hilt’s benefits don’t justify the risk of additional build time overhead for me.

 Summary

-As I know, Koin does not use reflection for “classic” definitions:
+1. As I know, Koin does not use reflection for “classic” definitions:

 factory { SomeClass(get(), get(), get()) }